mvt-proj/mvt-rs/README.md

 http://127.0.0.1:5887/catalog

 By default, the file catalog.json is in the "config" directory located at the root of your project.
-However, you can also specify a different location for these configuration files as an argument when starting the server.
+However, you can also specify a different location for these configuration files as an argument when the server starts.
 Example:

 `./mvt-rs --config /usr/local/etc/mvt-rs/config`